-Through a combination of individual phonics sessions, clear modelling and varied opportunities for practise, pupils have fun learning effective strategies to help them read and spell words.
-Reception and Key Stage 1 pupils are taught during a 20 min phonics lesson each day using the Read Write Inc Programme.
+Through a combination of explicit phonics sessions, clear modelling and varied opportunities for practise, pupils have fun learning effective strategies to help them read and spell words.

 In each lesson pupils will:

 - Learn a new sound

 - Practise their new sound by blending it with other sounds

 - Practice reading red words that cannot be sounded out